Skip to content

 The SoftAP password is derived from the BSSID, which is visible to any device performing a WiFi scan.
 The algorithm is documented and embedded in the firmware.
 Physical proximity is the primary barrier against unauthorized access during provisioning.
 Provisioning sessions should be conducted in a controlled environment.

 MAC address spoofing remains a theoretical risk: a spoofed MAC will pass the allowlist check at WiFi association time.
-However, the attacker would also need to know the correct nonce (freshly generated per session) and call the provisioning endpoint within the same session window.
+However, the attacker would also need to know the correct UUID (stored in the target's device identity) and the target's Ethernet MAC to obtain a provisioning token.

 See API Reference for the full endpoint documentation.